MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins.md

 # Bulletins sample app

-In this tutorial, you'll learn about installing, configuring, and using the **Bulletins** sample app.
+In this tutorial, you'll learn about configuring, and using the **Bulletins** sample app.

 ## Overview

-The Bulletins Power Apps app for Microsoft Teams provides a central location for all company communication such as broadcasts, memos, announcements, and company news.
+The Bulletins sample app for Microsoft Teams provides a central location for all company communication such as broadcasts, memos, announcements, and company news.
 The app allows you to:

 - Create bulletin posts.
 - Categorize bulletin posts.